jaghaimo/stelnet/README.md

 Filters by most profitable routes in descending order and displays routes where:

 -   profit margin is at least 10000 credits, and
--   trade volume is at least 1000.
+-   trade volume is at least 100.

 Highlights rows when buy and sell markets are in the same system and caps results to first 50.
+The above defaults are configurable in LunaLib settings.

 ![Profit](images/profit.png?raw=1)